Mother cries for help as three daughters go blind

 “Unfortunately I could not afford to pay a corrective operation,” the sad woman said at the homestead at Lailuba village, Tigania West (Meru).

-She says it started when she was in Class Two at Lailuba primary when her itches progressively turned painful, and eventually her vision became blurred.
+She says it started when she was in class two at Lailuba Primary School when her itches progressively turned painful, and eventually her vision became blurred.

-“I was also forced to shift my desk to the front of the class to make out what was on blackboard,” she said.
+“I was also forced to shift my desk to the front of the classroom to make out what was on blackboard,” she said.

 Her mother, alarmed at the prospect of another daughter becoming blind, sought help at the Meru Catholic Diocese.